-Each on-call period will begin at 0001 hours Friday (MT) and continue through the following Thursday at 2400 hours (MT).
+Each on-call period will begin at 0001 hours Thursday (MT) and continue through the following Wednesday at 2400 hours (MT).
 The CIMT call-out schedule will be three weeks on and three weeks off during the established GB schedule.
 On-call team members will be available for mobilization within two hours during the designated period of call-out.

-CIMT will be considered unavailable for assignment if the primary IC or IC and one Command and General staff position are vacant.
+CIMT will be considered unavailable for assignment if the Command and General staff positions are vacant.
 The Deputy IC may be allowed to take the team with GBCG approval.
 Any deviation to the availability and substitution principle must have GBCG and NMAC approval.

-If the CIMT is unavailable, NICC will be notified, and GBCC will be removed from the National Rotation until a time when the next team becomes available.
+If the CIMT is unavailable, NICC will be notified, and GBCC will be removed from the National Rotation until such a time when the next team becomes available.